HeleneFi/linked-data-exploration-graph/README.md

 [The Origins of Good Ideas](http://online.wsj.com/article/SB10001424052748703989304575503730101860838.html#articleTabs%3Darticle), Stephen Johnson, WSJ Sept 2011, describing the 'adjacent possible' proposed by Struart Kaufman

-An app to navigate interconnections between wiki / wikipedia pages
+**An app to navigate interconnections between semantic units / wiki or wikipedia pages**

 * Explore relationships between 'known' or given fields of knowledge (or memes) by graphing hyperlinks between given sets of webpages (for example wikipedia).